A lower bound for the curvature integral under an upper curvature bound

 To prove the induction step, suppose there are $N_j\in\mathcal M(n,r,V)$ and $(k,\delta,\varepsilon)$-strained surfaces $M_j\subset N_j$ such that $\vol M_j\to\infty$ as $j\to\infty$.
 We may assume $N_j$ converges to a GCBA space $N$ and $M_j$ converges to $M\subset N$.

-The proof is similar to Step 3 of the proof of Theorem \ref{thm:ind}.
-We use induction on the packing number of spaces of directions of the limit surface.
-The difference is that we consider $\vol=\int$ instead of $(1+\int K^+)^{-1}\cdot\int\Sc^-$.
+The proof proceeds along the same line as Step 3 of the proof of Theorem \ref{thm:ind}.
+We use induction on the packing number of the space of directions of the limit space.
+The difference is that we consider much simpler value $\vol=\int$ instead of $(1+\int K^+)^{-1}\cdot\int\Sc^-$.
 The inductive assumption of the induction on $k$ will be used as follows.
-Under the same assumptions as in Proposition \ref{prop:ind}, by the coarea formula and Claim \ref{clm:grad}, we have
+Under the same assumptions as in Proposition \ref{prop:ind}, by using the coarea formula and the almost orthogonality condition of Claim \ref{clm:grad} (without the obtuse angle condition), we have

 where the second inequality follows from the inductive assumption (and rescaling).